-African diaspora | The Harriet Tubman Institute /research/tubman The Harriet Tubman Institute at żě˛ĄĘÓƵ Wed, 15 Apr 2026 19:39:44 +0000 en-CA hourly 1 https://wordpress.org/?v=6.9.4 Margaret Ofori Asubonteng /research/tubman/profile/margaret-ofori-asubonteng/ Thu, 09 Apr 2026 19:58:59 +0000 /research/tubman/?post_type=profile&p=9488 Margaret Ofori Asubonteng is a Black African Human Resource Management with interests in Black studies, labour, equity, law, student engagement, and community development.
-Her academic and leadership interests explore the intersection of Black lived experiences, institutional systems, social justice, and belonging within educational and professional spaces.
+African diaspora | The Harriet Tubman Institute /research/tubman The Harriet Tubman Institute at 첥Ƶ Thu, 30 Apr 2026 14:29:17 +0000 en-CA hourly 1 https://wordpress.org/?v=6.9.4 Margaret Ofori Asubonteng /research/tubman/profile/margaret-ofori-asubonteng/ Thu, 09 Apr 2026 19:58:59 +0000 /research/tubman/?post_type=profile&p=9488 Margaret Ofori Asubonteng is a Black African Human Resource Management student with interests in Black studies, labor, equity, law, student engagement, and community development.
+Her academic and leadership pursuits explore the intersection of Black lived experiences, institutional systems, social justice, and belonging within educational and professional spaces.

-Margaret is passionate about advocacy, and community-centered engagement, and she hopes to continue contributing to conversations that affirm the richness, complexity, and diversity of African and diasporic experiences.
+Margaret is passionate about advocacy and community-centered engagement, and she hopes to continue contributing to conversations that affirm the richness, complexity, and diversity of African and diasporic experiences.

 ]]>